practicalli/spacemacs/working-with-projects/index.md

 # Working with Projects

-Spacemacs gives you several options for managing the files in your project and you will use commands from the following menus
+Spacemacs gives you several options for managing the files in your project and you will use commands from the following menus:

 ## File menu